 Since 2015, the Curb Center has partnered with the Metro Nashville Arts Commission (Metro Arts) to develop and implement the Racial Equity in Arts Leadership (REAL) program, a series of workshops and seminars designed to drive racial equity in Nashville’s arts sector.
 The program brings together arts administrators, executive leaders of cultural institutions, community-based arts organizations, and individual artists for regular seminars and organizational workshops that provide insight into how institutional practices such as hiring processes and arts programming choices can advance racial equity in our community.
 REAL participants meet regularly to address challenges they encounter as they work to build more equitable practices in their institutions.

 As part of the REAL program, the Curb Center also sponsors public conversations with national leaders in the fields of arts-based civic engagement and cultural policy to address matters of racial equity.
 Read more about how the cadre is organized, characteristics of cadre members, and questions and topics posed.
-A second learning cadre will be launching in early 2017.
+A third learning cadre will be launching in early 2018.

 Metro Arts is the designated driver and facilitator of programs, policies, and practices that support Nashville’s arts and cultural vibrancy.
 Metro Arts vision is that every Nashvillian be able to participate in a creative life and its mission is to drive an equitable and vibrant community through the arts.